ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Description: loads the location for a given id (x)or remote id
 :Parameters: :id: the id of the location.
 If present the location is with the given id is returned.
              :remoteId: the remoteId of the location.
 If present the location with the given remoteId is returned
-:Headers:
-    :Accept:
-         :application/vnd.ez.api.Location+xml:  if set the new location is returned in xml format (see Location_)
-         :application/vnd.ez.api.Location+json:  if set the new location is returned in json format (see Location_)
-    :If-None-Match: <etag>
 :Response:

 .. code:: http

-          HTTP/1.1 200 OK
+          HTTP/1.1 307 Temporary Redirect
           Location: /content/locations/<path>
-          ETag: "<new etag>"
-          Accept-Patch: application/vnd.ez.api.LocationUpdate+(json|xml)
-          Content-Type: <depending on accept header>
-          Content-Length: <length>

 :Error Codes:
-    :404: If the  location with the given id does not exist
+    :404: If the  location with the given id (remoteId) does not exist
-    :401: If the user is not authorized to read this location

 Load location
 `````````````